wework/ray/docs/principles/typography.md

 <page-intro>Well-defined typography styles in combination with a design system layout grid will create structured content.
 Limiting font-families, a tight type scale, and content limits will keep it tight.</page-intro>

+To avoid conflicting with other libraries, Ray does _not_ assign css attributes directly to HTML tags like h1–h6.
+If that kind of behavior is needed, see Running Text below.

 <component
     name="All types"
     component="typography"